gem/oq-engine/doc/faq.md

 Another installation option for unsupported Linux systems is provided by the **[self-installable binary distribution for generic Linux](installing/linux-generic.md)**.

+Official support for Ubuntu 18.04 (Bionic) will be added in release 3.1.

 ***

 ### 32bit support